Leaving a job is never easy, especially when you've been a part of moving the company forward.

 I recently evaluated CodeSmith and .netTiers to help me develop the middleware for a project I had been working on.
 I'd like to talk about some of my experiences, and what I learned.

-1. .netTiers doesn't like tbl_.
+- .netTiers doesn't like tbl_.

 Originally, the database had been developed with the tbl_table_name convention - and although there's a StripTablePrefixes in .netTiers, it seemed like it was being ignored.
-I remedied this problem by scripting up the entire database, applying Regular Expression Magic™ to change the table names to PascalCase, and then re-created.
+I remedied this problem by scripting up the entire database, applying Regular Expression Magic™ to change the table names to PascalCase, and then re-created. - Don't name any of your tables anything that might be a type in .netTiers framework - like Entity, for example.
+Originally, we had thought to have a generic "business entity" table that held customers and system users.
+This turned out to be a bad idea.

-3. Relationships and indexes are awesome. .netTiers will generate any "Get" methods based on any index that return strongly-typed Entities or List collections, depending on if the index is a unique constraint or not.
+collections, depending on if the index is a unique constraint or not.
 Very cool.
 Also, you can have GetCollectionFromRelationship() methods that do the same thing.

-4. If your schema has problems, and .netTiers doesn't compile - better to find out now, rather than later.
+Plus - you've made a head start on optimizing your database. - If your schema has problems, and .netTiers doesn't compile - better to find out now, rather than later.
 This was a rather rude awakening for me - I thought I had a grasp on some DB design.
 I now have a much better one.

 Overall - highly recommended.
 It doesn't come cheap (you need a licensed version of CodeSmith), but if you're already using CodeSmith - definitely give this template a shot.